Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks: Convergence Analysis

 \subsection{Convergence of $t_2$ iteration}

 In this paper, without sacrificing generality, we focus our attention on the case where $M=2$.
 However, it's important to note that our analysis and methodology can readily be extended to the broader scenario of $M\geq 2$.

-All the proof in this paper can be found in Appendix \ref{proof t_2}.
+The following method presents the \( \boldsymbol{\theta} \)-lazy training.
+This proposition is crucial, as if \( \boldsymbol{\theta}(t^*_1) \) deviates significantly from the initial value, even with the smallest eigenvalue of the dynamical system increasing during the homotopy and relaxation training, the gap may cause the dynamical system at the beginning of the second iteration, i.e., the end of the first iteration, to be not positive.